31 Fence Ideas for Privacy, Boundaries, & Unique Designs

 28. Simple Wire Fence with Spaced Picket Slats

-This simple wire fence is included for you beachside homeowners.
+These simple types of wire fencing are included for you beachside homeowners.
 It looks appropriate for the environment and luckily for you is extremely inexpensive.
 As you can see, the wood slats can break and rot quickly, so consider using vinyl if possible.

 29. Classy Wooden Horizontal Slats Fence